wware/llm-yucks/README.md

-# Fooling with LLM stuff for coding assistance
+# Fooling with LLM stuff

-Use `docker compose up` to kick this off.
+Use `docker compose up --build` to kick this off.

+Trying to use documents (text and PDF) to answer questions.